Robin Michael Young, Colorado Therapist, LMFT, Denver

 MFA, MA, LMFT

-I hold a Master of Arts in Counseling Psychology with a Specialization in Creative Expression from the Institute of Transpersonal Psychology in Palo Alto, California (2014), and a Master of Fine Arts in Writing and Poetics with a Concentration in Prose from Naropa University in Boulder, Colorado (2007).
+Robin holds a Master of Arts in Counseling Psychology with a specialization in Creative Expression from the Institute of Transpersonal Psychology in Palo Alto, California (2014), and a Master of Fine Arts in Writing and Poetics with a concentration in Prose from Naropa University in Boulder, Colorado (2007).

-My clinical work began in 2012 and has included more than a decade of direct service with individuals, couples and families across intensive in-home programs, outpatient clinics and private practice.
-I have worked with clients from self-pay to court-referred, spanning both civilian and military communities, including both volunteer and professional service with Marine Corps and Special Forces families.
+Her clinical work began in 2012 and has included more than a decade of direct service with individuals, couples and families across intensive in-home programs, outpatient clinics and private practice.
+Over the course of her career, she has worked with clients from diverse backgrounds and referral contexts, including both civilian and military communities.

-Today, I specialize in working with individuals, couples and families navigating anxiety, depression, relational strain, grief and major life transitions.
-My approach honors both scientific grounding and the deeper dimensions of human experience, creating a space that is practical, reflective and attentive to the whole person.
+Today, she works with individuals, couples and families navigating anxiety, depression, relational strain, grief and major life transitions.
+Her approach honors both scientific grounding and the deeper dimensions of human experience, creating a space that is practical, reflective and attentive to the whole person.

 My Approach

-In individual psychotherapy, I draw from Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT) and Mindfulness-Based Stress Reduction (MBSR).
-These methods help clients observe patterns, strengthen coping strategies and build practical skills for change.
+In individual psychotherapy, I draw from Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and Mindfulness-Based Cognitive Therapy (MBCT).
+These approaches support clients in observing patterns of thought and behavior, strengthening coping strategies, and developing practical skills that support emotional regulation and meaningful change.

-In couples psychotherapy, I utilize Bowenian and Structural Family Systems approaches as well as incorporate Gottman-inspired tools for improving communication and reducing conflict.
-These frameworks support partners and in understanding relational dynamics, improving communication and reducing cycles of conflict, whether between two people or across generations.
+In couples psychotherapy, I utilize Bowenian and Structural Family Systems perspectives alongside Gottman-informed tools for improving communication and reducing destructive conflict cycles.
+These frameworks support partners in understanding relational dynamics, strengthening communication, and building healthier patterns of interaction.

 I integrate Buddhist Psychological approaches and Transpersonal Psychology into my work with both individuals and couples.
 I invite clients to bring their spiritual practices and traditions into therapy so these sources of meaning and resilience can be part of the process rather than set aside.
-Sessions balance the practical and the reflective: a space to build tools, deepen awareness and engage the whole person: body, mind and spirit.
+Sessions balance the practical and the reflective: a space to build tools, deepen awareness and engage the whole person.